Components and Features¶

 • The model outputs include at least one classification (MulticlassPreds), regression (RegressionScore or Scalar), or multilabel (SparseMultilabel) field.

-For a demo using a penguin stats dataset/binary classification task, see examples/penguin_demo.py.
+For a demo using a penguin stats dataset/binary classification task, see examples/penguin/demo.py.

 LIT also contains support for models with images as input features or generated images as model output.
 The LIT type ImageBytes can be used as a feature in datasets and as part of an input spec or output spec for a model.
 That feature’s value must be a base64 encoded string for an image.